jain13tushar/Todos-Manager-API/README.md

 Step 2: Download Spring Tools 4 for Eclipse from [here](https://spring.io/tools)

-Step 3: MySQL can be downloaded from [here](https://dev.mysql.com/downloads/windows/installer/8.0.html)
+Step 3: MongoDB can be downloaded from [here](https://www.mongodb.com/try/download/community)

 Step 4: Postman can be downloaded from [here](https://www.postman.com/downloads/)